Master of Arts Degree in Psychology, General Psychology Specialization

 No matter the degree level you pursue, you can rest assured that you will be mentored by doctors in your field of study.

-You won’t have to fight for facetime as one of many within a classroom.
-At NU, you’ll have the opportunity to interact one to one with your professor, receiving personalized mentoring.
+At NU, you’ll have the opportunity to interact with your professors, receiving personalized mentoring.

 Course Details